firehol/blocklist-ipsets/README.md

 2. Most sites have either a donation system or commercial lists of higher quality.
 Try to support them.

 3. I have included the TOR network in these lists (`bm_tor`, `dm_tor`, `et_tor`).
 The TOR network is not necessarily bad and you should not block it if you want to allow your users be anonymous.
 I have included it because for certain cases, allowing an anonymity network might be a risky thing (such as eCommerce).
+Also, you may consider blocking **only TOR exit nodes**, not all TOR nodes.
+Discouraging people to run non-exit TOR nodes by blocking all nodes is not a good thing.
+Running a non-exit Tor node should bring the benefit of plausible deniability that a packet originated from your device.

 4. Apply any blacklist at the internet side of your firewall.
 Be very careful.
 The `bogons` and `fullbogons` lists contain private, unrouteable IPs that should not be routed on the internet.
 If you apply such a blocklist on your DMZ or LAN side, you will be blocked out of your firewall.

 5. Always have a whitelist too, containing the IP addresses or subnets you trust.
 Try to build the rules in such a way that if an IP is in the whitelist, it should not be blocked by these blocklists.

+6. This list contains IPs of Bitcoin nodes.
+You should not block Bitcoin nodes unless you have a good reason for this.
+Many nodes are hosted on home PCs and if you block those IP addresses you may block your users, your customers, even yourself (if you forgot to add a whitelist with your IP addresses).
+Obviously, if you host Bitcoin node yourself, you should be careful not to add bitcoin*.ipset lists to your blocklist.

 ## Which ones to use